Your Company is Losing Money to

 In a 1,000-person organization, 150–200 employees are neurodivergent — many concentrated in high-impact roles.
 These are often the outlier thinkers your organization relies on most.

 When conditions aren’t built for how they think and work, they adapt.
 They mask.
 They compensate.
-They burn energy managing friction instead of producing value.
+They burn energy managing themselves instead of producing value, and they likely don't even realize it.
 Over time, that pattern is unsustainable.

 And leaders are often surprised, even though the warning signs were there.

-When we adapt your systems to integrate variance for communication, energy management, focus, and social norms, not only does this segment rise, but everyone has an opportunity to personalize their workday for maximum productivity without diagnoses, disclosures or paperwork.
+When we adapt your systems to integrate variance, everyone has an opportunity to personalize their workday for maximum productivity without diagnoses, disclosures or paperwork.

 My mission is to help organizations redesign how work… works.